News

 In total, more than half of the screened population failed by not meeting plasma p-tau217 criteria and of the remaining, most participants were not in the intermediate tau PET range.

 In the phase 2 Autonomy trial (NCT04619420), a study assessing an anti-phosphorylated tau (ptau) agent posdinemab (Janssen) in early Alzheimer disease (AD), investigators reported several lessons learned from the screening experience of the study, which is the first to employ a plasma biomarker as a prescreening tool.
-All told, baseline tau PET standardized uptake value ratio (SUVr) was linked to clinical outcomes across multiple brain areas, especially impacting immediate memory, language, and delayed memory.1
+All told, baseline tau PET standardized uptake value ratio (SUVr) was linked to clinical outcomes across multiple brain areas, especially immediate and delayed memory which moderately correlated with brain regions that included the hippocampus.1

 Within the intermediate tau PET range, 44.7% were in the low and 55.3% were in the high tau strata.
-In addition, baseline tau PET SUVr correlated with baseline Alzheimer’s Disease Assessment Cognitive subscale 13 (ADAS-Cog13) score in various regions of interest (rs = 0.35-0.38; P <.01), and the strongest correlation with tau PET was baseline Repeatable Battery for the Assessment of Neuropsychological Status (RBANS) immediate memory domain score with the total cortex region of interest (rs = 0.41; P <.010).
+In addition, baseline tau PET SUVr correlated with baseline Alzheimer’s Disease Assessment Cognitive subscale 13 (ADAS-Cog13) score in various regions of interest (rs = 0.35-0.38; P <.01), and the strongest correlation between tau PET and baseline Repeatable Battery for the Assessment of Neuropsychological Status (RBANS) immediate memory domain score was in the total cortex region of interest (rs= 0.42 p<0.01).
 Coming into the study, all 522 participants who received at least 1 dose of blinded treatment had screening Clinical Dementia Rating (CDR) global score of 0.5.

 Previously known as JNJ-63733657, posdinemab is a humanized IgG1 monoclonal antibody that binds with high affinity to PHF tau and very weakly to non-ptau.
 The parent molecule of the agent, PT3, was raised against AD brain purified PHF, and preclinical studies with the humanized version, posdinemab, having demonstrated reductions in tau seeding.
 The mid-domain region where posdinemab binds differs from that of other anti-tau monoclonal antibodies that target the N-terminus.